ConfederacyOfGaia/Gaia/circle-of-twilight.md

 ***Lithe Build.*** Your physique becomes graceful and athletic.
 You can jump an additional number of feet equal to your Dexterity modifier and you have advantage on Dexterity saving throws against effects that you can see, such as traps and spells.
 To gain this benefit, you can’t be blinded, deafened, or incapacitated.

 ***Monkey's Agility (6th level required).*** You become incredibly agile.
-Your Dexterity modifier is doubled for calculating AC and initiative, and you have advantage on Dexterity saving throws.
+You can Dodge as a bonus action, and you have advantage on Dexterity saving throws.

 ***Night Eyes (6th level required).*** Your eyes become adept at seeing in darkness and at a distance.
 You gain darkvision up to 60 feet and you can see up to 1 mile away with no difficulty able to discern even fine details as though looking at something no more than 100 feet away from you